cockroachdb/docs/src/current/_includes/common/licensing-faqs.md

 If no valid license key is ever entered, the cluster will be throttled 7 days after cluster initialization.

-Single node clusters for development use are [not throttled](#single-node-clusters).
+Single-node clusters for development use are [not throttled](#single-node-clusters).

 ### Can I use CockroachDB for academic research?